TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 ---

 - GUI required by modes
-	- Mode gui state
+	- Arena GUI
+		- Used by bomb modes, TDM modes etc.
+			- May use some if constexprs internally
 		- It's not synchronized, nor is it performance critical...
-			- ...so let's screw that strong typing
+			- ...so let's screw that strong typing and have just one arena_gui type
+		- Elements
 			- Round time
 				- Read only
 			- Recent kills
 				- Read only
 			- TAB menu
+				- State: bool show
 				- Interactive
 			- Team selection
+				- State: bool show
 				- Interactive
 			- General
-		- draw_additional_gui
-		- Alternative solution: setup exposes on_mode_with_input
-			- Used internally, as well
+				- Read-onlies are drawn with our own GUI, from within draw_custom_gui of each setup concerned
 				- Our GUI or ImGui?
 					- Do we want to interact with the tab gui?
 						- Perhaps?
 E.g. to view player profile or stats
 						- ImGui could be better suited for this
 							- Also, it is not gameplay GUI so we don't have accuracy needs
 						- We still might want to use our custom drawers e.g. for last kills

+- Delta controls for property editor
+	- Will be useful for offsets
+	- New tweaker_type?
+		- Based on this, set is_delta boolean in change_property_command
+		- can_accumulate_v trait

 - Fix smoke traces for steel bullets